azimuttapp/azimutt/cli/html-report/README.md

-# Azimutt Html Report
+# Azimutt Analysis: Html Report Template

-Azimutt Html Report generates the html template file for the `analyze cli`
+Generates the html template file for the `analyze` cli.

-## Developing
+## Development

 The project uses ViteJS + React.